chentianran/chentianran.github.io/teaching/calc2/syllabus.markdown

 Otherwise, a missing quiz receives a score of zero.

 ### Worksheets
 In-class practice is an important component of the learning process.
-Worksheets will be distributed during every class meeting.
+Worksheets will be distributed during _every_ class meeting.
 Students will work on problems on the worksheets (possibly in groups).
+Worksheets _will be collected_ at the end of the class and _graded_.

+### Projects
+Projects are more complicated mathematical problems that will guide you to gain deeper understanding of the material we learn in class.
+They are a major part of your course grade.

 ### Final exam
 The mandatory final exam is scheduled at 5:00pm--6:30pm May 3rd 2017.
 It constitutes a major part of your course grade.

 ### Grade composition
 Your final grade is determined according to your overall performance of quizzes, the in-class worksheets, projects, and the final exam, and is calculated according to the following weights.